- What self-employment tax actually covers

 - Who owes self-employment tax

-Self-employment tax is the Social Security and Medicare tax that employees normally see withheld from paychecks—but when you work for yourself, you pay both the employee and employer portions.
+self-employment tax is the Social Security and Medicare tax that employees normally see withheld from paychecks—but when you work for yourself, you pay both the employee and employer portions.
 That is why the rate feels steep compared to a W-2 job, and why planning ahead matters.

 Key Takeaways